monte-language/typhon/mast/lib/help.mt.md

     ["_sealedDispatch", 1] => "Perform generic sealed dispatch.",
     ["_uncall", 0] => "Uncall this object into its components.",
     ["_whenMoreResolved", 1] => "This object has become more resolved.",

-]
+    # Codec protocol.
+    ["decode", 2] => "Decode a value with this codec, ejecting on failure.", ["encode", 2] => "Encode a value with this codec, ejecting on failure.",

+    # Random variables protocol.
+    ["arbitrary", 1] => "Sample this random variable using a source of entropy.", ]
 ```